Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: The Method

 \subsubsection{Unsupervised Training Method}

 Compared to single-frame pictures, video analysis application requires more data to conclude the temporal information.
-Moreover, the LR model can not directly utilize existing pre-training weights because of its different low-level features from existing common datasets.
-We have no choice but to collect more data to train the network.
-However, labelling video data manually is an extremely tedious task.
+Moreover, the eLR model can not directly utilize existing pre-training weights because of its different low-level features from existing common datasets.
+In this case, a collection of more data seems to be a possible solution.
+However, manually labeling video is an extremely tedious task.

-In our training, we use an unsupervised approach to meet the huge demand for data.
-That is using the fixed-parameter T-Net to encode data as the soft label.
-There are certain requirements for training data; that is, the main body of action is human and contains a complete action rather than cut-off video.
-Under such requirements, the most easily available datasets are the raw video of SPORTS-1M ~\cite{karpathy2014large} and KINETICS ~\cite{Carreira_2017_CVPR}, which not contains manually annotating information.
-In our unsupervised training, we only use SAT and TAT in the loss function.
-We use this unsupervised training method before the formal training to use extra data to overcome the over-fitting.
+As Fig.~\ref{fig:unsupervised} shown, we use an unsupervised approach to meet the enormous demand for data.
+That is using the T-Net with fixed parameters to encode data as the soft label.
+There are specific requirements for training data; that is, the main body of action is human and contains a complete action rather than the cut-off videos.
+In our unsupervised training, we use the spatial-temporal information and soft label as the target of S-Net training.

+The unsupervised method could help the network overcome the problem.
+This is a more efficient way to use extra data, compared with the usage of pre-trained weights.